 Am I able to complete required community service hours at your organization?
 What kind of opportunities are there?

 We are able to offer a limited number of on-site volunteer opportunities per month to individuals needing to complete required service hours.
-We accept applicants whose hours are required by school or in relation to non-violent court rulings.
-Due to the brief nature that these volunteers are with CHS, opportunities are strictly limited to assisting with general cleaning and the basic needs of the shelter.
+We accept applicants who have a minimum of 10 hours needed and are required by school or are in relation to non-violent court rulings.
+Due to the brief nature that these volunteers are with CHS, opportunities are strictly limited to between the hours of 9:30am-1:30pm daily and include tasks such as general cleaning and assisting with the basic needs of the shelter.

 What are the on-site volunteer hours?